Mike Tyson vs. Tony Tucker: The fight

 Tyson had been met with little resistance from Berbick, Smith and Thomas; however, Tucker would arguably become one of the toughest opponents in Tyson's early career.
 Tucker came out strong in round 1, hitting Tyson on the side of the head with a short left hook.
 Tucker continued to fight Tyson aggressively in the early rounds and won rounds 1 and 3 on the scorecards.
 As the fight went on, Tyson began to find his rhythm and dominated during the middle rounds, landing several power punches in rounds 4 through 7, leading to Tucker throwing fewer punches and either grappling or avoiding Tyson entirely in an effort to reduce his punching effectiveness.
 During the final two rounds, Tucker began taunting Tyson by winding up his right glove, shuffling his feet and finally dropping his hands and beckoning Tyson to hit him on the chin.
 In the end, though, Tyson was named the winner via unanimous decision, leading on all three judges' scorecards by 119–111, 118–113, and 116–112.
-With his victory Tyson became the first Undisputed Heavyweight Champion since Leon Spinks in 1978, albeit one not the recognized as the Lineal champion or by Ring magazine.
+With his victory Tyson became the first Undisputed Heavyweight Champion since Leon Spinks in 1978, albeit one not recognized as the Lineal champion or by Ring magazine.